 Our API allows you to add verified users to the account, so these users will not receive an email to verify their accounts.
 You can do this by making a POST call to https://api.ziflow.io/v1/users and setting the field verified to

-To ensure you remain compliant with SOC2 or similar, ensure that users are required to change their passwords on the first login to Ziflow by going to API Settings in your account and toggling “Require password change for auto-verified users” to enable it.
+To ensure you remain compliant with SOC2 or similar, ensure that users must change their passwords on the first login to Ziflow by going to API Settings in your account and toggling “Require password change for auto-verified users” to enable it.

 3. Subscribe to Webhooks